Two Schools in One

 - specialised Industrial Technology and Design precinct

 The Main Street campus shares a boundary with local aged care facility Leinster Place.
 Emmaus shares an active and ongoing relationship with the facility and its residents.
-Our Eco Group visits fortnightly during term to undertake numerous gardening and sustainability projects,; and our Interact Committee runs activities for residents on significant religious and other occasions.
+Our Eco Group visits fortnightly during the term to undertake numerous gardening and sustainability projects, and our Interact Committee runs activities for residents on significant religious and other occasions.

-The Responsible Thinking Process is employed on this campus also, however places more emphasis on the student resolving any issues that may inhibit learning.
+The Responsible Thinking Process is employed on this campus also, however, places more emphasis on the student resolving any issues that may inhibit learning.